Predicting Scale-Up of Metal-Organic Framework Syntheses with Large Language Models

-In this study, it can be demonstrated that such scalability intuition, expressed neither as a single heuristic nor as a hand-built descriptor set, can become a learned judgment grounded in literature-scale experimental data.
-To this regard, the present study also sheds light on a broader role for large language models in materials chemistry, wherein they do more than extract facts and instead help estimate whether a new material can move beyond discovery into practical accessibility.
-Nevertheless, it should also be acknowledged that a limitation of the present workflow is that the input precursors is limited to one in our dataset, therefore it is unable to predict the scalability of multivariate MOFs that contain more than one metals or linkers~\cite{helal2017}.
-Besides, the set of confirmed successful scale-up protocols remains only in the hundreds, and thus the positive class, while informative, is still modest relative to the breadth of MOF chemistry.
-It is envisioned that, as more gram-scale, kilogram-scale, and pilot-oriented procedures appear in the literature, the ESU-MOF dataset should become more chemically diverse and more sharply calibrated across families of metals, linkers, and solvent systems.
+In this study, our results demonstrate that such scalability intuition, expressed neither as a single heuristic nor as a hand-built descriptor set, can become a learned judgment grounded in literature-scale experimental data.
+To this regard, the present study also sheds light on a broader role for large language models in materials chemistry, wherein they not only extract facts (GPT-5.4 in this study), but also help estimate whether a new material can move beyond discovery into practical accessibility (GPT-4.1 and GPT-5.1 in this study).
+Nevertheless, it should also be acknowledged that a limitation of the present workflow is that the input precursor is limited to one in our dataset, therefore it is unable to predict the scalability of multivariate MOFs that contain more than one metal or linkers.\cite{ref45}